Samsung/tizen-docs/docs/application/native/guides/applications/tizen-core/tizen-core-channel.md

 You must destroy the `sender` and `receiver` handles by calling `tizen_core_channel_sender_destroy()` and `tizen_core_channel_receiver_destroy()` respectively when they are no longer needed.

 ### Creating and transmitting a channel object
-This example shows how to create and transmit a channel object.
+This example shows how to create and transmit a channel object:
 ```c
 {
   tizen_core_channel_object_h object = NULL;